Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 done <<< "$OLD_PODS"
 ```

 ^Updating your app is made possible with rolling updates.

-How it works is that you
-replace your controller with a new one, then delete the old pods one by one.
+^How it works is that you replace your controller with a new one, then delete the old pods one by one.

-The controller will start up new pods for you automatically.
+^The controller will start up new pods for you automatically.

 ^https://cloud.google.com/container-engine/docs/replicationcontrollers/#scaling